pjmcar23/latin101profile/translation4.md

 When the Greeks were unable to seize Troy after ten years, Epeus made a wood horse of amazing size.
 Menelaus, Ulixēs, Diomedes, Thessander, Sthenelus, Acamas, Thoas, Machaon, Neoptolemus were to gather in it.
-And written on the horse was "MINERVA GIFT GIVEN BY THE GREEKS".
+And written on the horse was "GIFT GIVEN TO MINERVA BY THE GREEKS".
-Priamus commanded that the horse be lead into the temple of Minerva.
+When Troy saw it, they judged that the enemy went away; Priamus commanded that the horse be lead into the temple of Minerva.
+When the prophet, Cassandra, spoke the horse had ememies, no faith was given to her and the horse was placed in front of the temple.
+The Greeks went out and killed the guards of the gates and conquered Troy.